Get up to your elbows in planning, environmental and licensing work at this public law set located in tranquil Inner Temple.

 Pupils complete four advocacy exercises – two mock public inquiries and two mock High Court hearings – which are “tough but good fun.
 They're designed to represent a planning inquiry and cover the issues we might face as junior tenants.
 We team up with two different consulting firms whose junior consultants act as witnesses, then we organise mock conferences and cross-examine each other's witness in the inquiry.”

 The tenancy decision takes into account the assessments, supervisors' reports and comments from other tenants; every member gets a vote.
 There's “no competition between the pupils; if you're both good enough you'll be kept on.
 That's made pupillage a really pleasant experience; we've been able to support each other,” one pupil informed us.
-In 2017 one of the two pupils was made a member.
+In 2018 both pupils gained tenancy.

 Getting Pally Mally